Lidar data analysis in R

 • Introduction to LiDAR technology for ecological applications

-o Overview of LiDAR principles and key concepts, full waveform vs discrete return systems, introduction to platforms (aerial, drone, terrestrial)
+Overview of LiDAR principles and key concepts, including full waveform vs. discrete return systems, and introduction to platforms (aerial, drone, terrestrial).

 • Introduction to the lidR package